 60 Reasons To Be Grateful That You’re Single for the Holidays…and Beyond

-1. I have a world of possibility in front of me.
+1. I have a world of possibilities in front of me.

 2. I don’t have to deal with the stress of being in a bad marriage.